Three computational structure-prediction backends running in parallel: NIM, Dell, DGX Spark GB10

 |---|---|---|---|

-Same workloads run on each backend produced apples-to-apples timing data, now published at /infrastructure/gpu-benchmark:
+Identical workloads run on each backend produced comparable timing data, published at /infrastructure/gpu-benchmark:

 | Workload | Spark GB10 (48 SMs) | Dell RTX Pro 6000 (188 SMs) |